TomaiMoneyhon/VCVMCP/docs/api_documentation.md

 ## Introduction

 The Model Context Protocol (MCP) provides a standardized system for VCV Rack 2 modules to exchange complex, structured data.
-This document describes the API implemented in Phase 1, covering Sprint 1 (Broker & Registration) and Sprint 2 (Subscription & Lifecycle).
+This document describes the API implemented in Phase 1 (Broker & API Foundation) and Phase 2 (Serialization), covering Sprint 1, 2, and 3.

 ## Core Interfaces